markanewman/DoTheThing/ReinstallWindows/ReadMe.md

    ```
 6. Run ShowKeyPlus and record the "Installed Key".
 7. Run Rufus to create a bootable Windows 11 recovery drive.
+   * V4.5.2180: all default options
+   * Click Start, deselect all options, click OK
 8. Create and download an `autounattend.xml` file [2][ref_2] or use the [cached file][file_1].
    * **DO NOT** copy in the Installed Key.
      It gets added in later.
+   * If the cached version is used, the user/pass is mark/password123.
+     It **MUST** be changed before anything is done after first boot.
 9. Wait for Rufus to complete.
 10. Copy `autounattend.xml` to the root of the USB FlashDrive.
 11. Add in the "Installed Key" from step 5 to the `autounattend.xml` file on the USB FlashDrive.